-Spider Plants are one of the easiest indoor plants to care for, so they’re perfect for newbie plant enthusiasts.
-They’re tolerant of a wide range of conditions and are adaptable and durable as can be.
+Spider Plants are one of the most popular houseplants in the world and one of the easiest indoor plants to care for, so they’re perfect for newbie plant enthusiasts.
+They’re adaptable, durable, and tolerate a wide range of conditions.
 Here are Spider Plant care and growing tips to keep yours healthy, looking good, and producing babies.

 Spider Plant Traits